MLDERES/ISYS58603/assignments/Group Assignment 2 - Loading Data.md

 - **As a group**
   - A GitHub repository which all members of the group are contributors
   - A structured, semi-structured, or unstructured files containing the data
   - A SQLite database with the data
+    - The database must have _at least_ two related tables
   - A README.md (markdown format) file with an overview of the application
   - A description of the data in the database (i.e. data dictionary).
 This could be part of the README.md or another file
-    - OPTIONALLY: An entity diagram
+    - OPTIONAL (but highly encouraged): An entity diagram

 - **Each Individual**
   - Three queries (one query can satisfy one or more of the conditions)